Reach Consumers via Search Engine Optimization

 Search Penalties

 Though your priority is to reach consumers, you must remember that Google and other search engines use penalties to deter sites from taking advantage of their algorithms to get top results unfairly.
-These penalties can range from bumping the site’s index rating down a notch to an outright ban from their search results.
+These penalties can range from a slight decrease in the site’s index rating to an outright ban from their search results.
 Here are some manipulative SEO tactics to avoid:

 Intrusive Content